janripke/harc/README.md

 harc
 =

-harc is a commandline tool for releasing code into cloud.
+harc is a commandline tool for releasing code (into cloud).

 # Installation
 harc currently supports Python 3